Aguilera2509/Sala-Video-YT/README.md

 Actually this is a much better version of one of my previous projects due to:

 1. Better performance because when there is only one person into the room the server is not getting info to others users/viewers.
-It's the **HOST** is out then everyone can control his own video without **HOST**'s limitation being a little bit free, and the **HOST** if it's not alone into the room, it's always sending his options to the viewers, like volume, speedVideo, currentTime and pause every 1 second is the video is playing or every 4 second is the video is paused.
+It's the **HOST** is out then everyone can control his own video without **HOST**'s limitation being a little bit free, and the **HOST** if it's not alone into the room it's always sending his options to the viewers, like volume, speedVideo, currentTime and pause every 1 second is the video is playing or every 4 second is the video is paused.

 2. Better Look because the previous version only counted with not responsive video or chat and a **Cinema Room** disgusting to the eye